Very fast Bayesian Additive Regression Trees on GPU

-A set of quantities used in all calculations are the residuals, i.e., the difference between the data $\mathbf y$ and the predictions of the tree ensemble.
-Computing the residuals is somewhat expensive, but they change progressively as each tree is modified in turn, so I keep a cache of residuals and, after sampling each tree, I add the difference between the old and new leaves.
-A potential problem is the accumulation of numerical error.
-The values of the residuals and their updates are similar across datapoints and trees, so, with 32 bit floats, each MCMC iteration adds a relative numerical error with standard deviation $\approx \num{1e-7} \sqrt m$.
-This is not a problem for all current BART applications, but it would be with 16 bit floats, which might be an option to further accelerate the implementation.
+The residuals, i.e., the difference between the data $\mathbf y$ and the predictions of the tree ensemble, appear in many calculations in the MCMC.
+Computing the residuals is somewhat expensive, but they change progressively as each tree is modified in turn, so I keep a cache of residuals and, after modifying each tree, I update them by adding the difference between the old and new leaves of the tree (properly broadcasted to all the datapoints).

 \paragraph{Computations parallel across trees}